Below: The right top and

 comprised of individual, independent biological units, i.e. neurons.
 The images here are a fusion of surreal and hyper-real portraits,

 domestic scenes, and recreations of Ramón y Cajal scientific drawings.
-I have reconstructed his scientific drawings by studying his
+I am able to reconstruct his scientific drawings by studying his

 actual work on display at the National Institute of Health, Bethesda, MD.
-I have also re-created some of his lost childhood drawings,
+I also re-create some of his lost childhood drawings, based

 When I recreate his drawings, I draw the whole situation of each drawing.
 Shadows cast from the drawings are included as are the

 boundaries created by the mats.
 I do this because his drawings were constructed with unconventional formats.
 Not only does this

 approach make spending long hours researching and drawing his works more creatively interesting but more importantly, it serves to

 emphasize the content and context of his research.

 See How You Appear to Others, graphite, ink and pen on paper, 30" x 44", 2009

 Surreal portrait of Santiago Ramón y Cajal from sketchbbok, from handmade sketchbook, graphite and ink on paper, 5" x 13"